Usman-Granjur/SWAPI-lib/README.md

 npx react- native run-android
 ```

-(Note: this test is only fro React Native App, You must have React Native Cli setup)
+(Note: this test is only for React Native App, You must have React Native Cli setup)

 # Examples: